-Network The functions related to the management of data link layer and physical layer resources Management OSS and their stations across the data network supported by the hybrid fiber/coax system.
+Network The functions related to the management of data link layer and physical layer system.

+Management OSS resources and their stations across the data network supported by the hybrid fiber/coax prevent replay attacks.

-Nonce A random value used only once that is sent in a communications protocol exchange to prevent replay attacks.
+Nonce A random value used only once that is sent in a communications protocol exchange to performed an action.

-Non-Repudiation The ability to prevent a sender from denying later that he or she sent a message or performed an action.
+Non-Repudiation The ability to prevent a sender from denying later that he or she sent a message or